skinnydoo/ktor-realworld-sample/README.md

 ## [RealWorld](https://realworld-docs.netlify.app)

 This codebase was created to familiarize myself with Ktor, as well as the [graphql-kotlin](https://opensource.expediagroup.com/graphql-kotlin/docs/) library.
-It is not intended to be production ready, but it includes CRUD operations, authentication, routing, pagination, and more.
+It includes CRUD operations, authentication, routing, pagination, and more.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 # Overview

-## What tools/frameworks are we using?
+## What tools & frameworks are we using?

 - [**Kotlin 1.6**](https://kotlinlang.org) - our language of choice
 - [**Gradle (with Kotlin DSL)**](https://github.com/gradle/gradle) - our build tool of choice